drmocm/DD_SX8_SDR/README.md

 The spectrun is of course distorted at the edges, due to the finite aspect of the FFT.
 For a full spectrum smaller windows around the center of consecutive frequencies are stitched together.

 There is a problem with the older SX8 firmwares when trying too do this too fast.
-Since the SDR feature is still experimental and will probably improve in later firmwares.
+The SDR feature is still experimental and will improve in later firmwares.

 You need to set the polarisation and the band of your LNB via command line.
 Unicable tuning is not yet supported and will probably be much slower